Black hawk-eagle: Diet

 Though light and small compared to other eagles, this bird is a powerful predator that frequently hunts relatively large prey.
-It mainly eats large rodents (such as squirrels), opossums and monkeys (such as howler monkeys, marmosets and squirrel monkeys), as well as, occasionally, bats, birds (even as small as the social flycatcher and passerine nestlings) and some reptiles (such as large lizards, including iguanas, and snakes).
+It mainly eats large rodents (such as lowland pacas,squirrels), opossums and monkeys (such as howler monkeys, marmosets and squirrel monkeys), as well as, occasionally, bats, birds (even as small as the social flycatcher and passerine nestlings) and some reptiles (such as large lizards, including iguanas, and snakes).
 Its popular name in Brazil is "Gavião-pega-macaco", which means "monkey-catching hawk".
 The birds it takes can be quite large, such as toucans, macaws, guans and chachalacas.

+Behavior

+The black hawk-eagle is a solitary bird who only ever encounter each other during a territory feud or during mating season.
+When they hunt down prey they look briefly atop perches for anything and if they don't find anything they fly to another perch.
+Upon finding prey they are taken by pouncing or tail-chasing.

 Breeding

 The black hawk-eagle's breeding behaviour is little known.
 In a study carried out in Guatemala by The Peregrine Fund, four nests were documented.
 The average nest height was 25.5m and the nests were all built in lateral limbs away from the center of the tree.
 All known breeding pairs, both in the wild and in captivity, have laid single egg clutches and the estimating incubation period is 44 days.
+During one study it was found that Black hawk-eagles have been noted to lay more during heavy rainfall.